 Low level concerns are different to allegations against an adult who works with children.
 An allegation would constitute behaviour which has or may have harmed a child, possible crimes committed against or related to a child, behaviour towards a child or children which indicates that they may pose a risk of harm to children.
 However, it is not the responsibility of the person making the report to decide whether it is a low level concern or an allegation, that will be determined by the Designated Safeguarding Lead (DSL).

-Concerns can be reported by any member of staff and should be reported immediately to the DSL (Lana Foster), or in her absence James Foster or Jenny Rumble.
+Concerns can be reported by any member of staff and should be reported immediately to the DSL (Lana Foster), or in her absence James Foster or Robbie Piper.
 Reports can be made verbally or in writing.
-If the concern relates to the DSL, Lana Foster, James Foster or Jenny Rumble, the report can be made directly to the Local Authority.
+If the concern relates to the DSL, Lana Foster, James Foster or Robbie Piper, the report can be made directly to the Local Authority.